moorepants/tu-delft-promotion/midterm-vision-statement.rst

 Here at TU Delft, I am currently developing and teaching two Master of Science
 courses: "`Multibody Dynamics B`_", a Mechanical Engineering track core course, and "`Special Topics in Sports Engineering`_", an elective.
-Mulibody Dynamics serves 200 students per year and Special Topics provides a two week for credit summer course for about 30 students per year from around The Netherlands and Europe.
+Mulibody Dynamics serves 200 students per year and Special Topics provides a two week 3 ECTS summer course for about 30 students per year from around The Netherlands and Europe.